Zandi03/DIGITAL-DREAMERS/docs/Product_Vision.md

 .
 Smooth interaction with current messaging applications.
 .
 Design that prioritizes privacy to protect user data.

-#Success Metrics:
+# Success Metrics:
 .
 High detection and blocking accuracy (over 95%) for spam.
-DIGITAL DREAMERS
-PROJECT
 .
 Considerable decline in user-reported spam mails.
 .
 High levels of user engagement and adoption.
 .
 Positive comments and a rise in user happiness.

-#Moore’s Vision Template:
+# Moore’s Vision Template:
 Moore’s Vision Statement for Spam SMS Detection Application
 For anyone tired of dealing with spam texts.
 Who struggles with constant interruptions, security risks, and message clutter.